 As President and COO of Rosen Hotels & Resorts, Harris Rosen is Florida’s largest independent hotelier.

-Founded in 1974, Rosen Hotels & Resorts currently features a collection of nine Central Florida hotels providing 6,694 guestrooms—approximately six percent of the Central Florida inventory.
-The award-winning collection includes six leisure hotels—the 728-room Rosen Inn International, 1020-room Rosen Inn at Pointe Orlando, 315-room Rosen Inn (closest to Universal Orlando Resort®), 640-room Clarion Inn Lake Buena Vista, 134-room Midpointe Hotel and the 224 Clarion Inn and Suites at International Drive.
+Founded in 1974, Rosen Hotels & Resorts currently features a collection of seven Central Florida hotels providing 6,336 guestrooms—approximately six percent of the Central Florida inventory.
+The award-winning collection includes four leisure hotels—the 728-room Rosen Inn International, 1020-room Rosen Inn at Pointe Orlando, 315-room Rosen Inn (closest to Universal Orlando Resort®), and 640-room Rosen Inn Lake Buena Vista.
 Three luxury convention properties — the 800-room Rosen Plaza, 1334-room Rosen Centre and 1501-room Rosen Shingle Creek—combined feature 700,000 sq. ft. of versatile meeting and event space.

 Rosen Hotels & Resorts owns several subsidiaries that create synergy and maximize operational efficiencies.
 Millennium Technology Group, founded in 1997 as an internal solution for Rosen Hotels & Resorts, is a leading provider of quality IT products and telecommunications services for the hospitality industry.